Roth 401(k) Contribution Limits for 2021

 Many employers match employees' 401(k) contributions up to a certain percentage of salary.
 Note that any employer contributions to a Roth 401(k) will be made pretax and will grow tax-deferred alongside your own Roth contributions.
 When you withdraw money, you will owe income tax on the employer match.

-Melissa Brennan, a certified financial planner in Dallas, recommends that people save at least 15% of their income for retirement, including any employer match.
-If your employer contributes, say, 2%, then you would need to save an additional 13%.
+Experts recommend that workers save at least 15% of their income for retirement, including the employer match.
+For example, if your employer contributes, say, 2%, then you would need to save an additional 13%.

-Brennan also recommends a Roth 401(k) for younger workers.
-If and when income increases substantially and their tax bracket is higher than it will likely be in retirement, it might make sense at that point to switch to pretax deferrals in a regular 401(k), she says.
+Roth 401(k) plans can be beneficial to workers who don't expect their tax bracket to decrease during their retirement.
+This may include younger employees who anticipate their income increases as they age.
+If a worker’s earnings increase dramatically and their tax bracket is higher than it will be in retirement, then it could make sense to switch to pretax deferrals in a regular 401(k).

-(Note: If you invest in both a Roth 401(k) and a traditional 401(k), the total amount of money you can contribute to both plans can't exceed the annual maximum for your age, either $19,500 or $26,000 for 2021.
-If you do exceed it, the IRS might hit you with a 6% excessive-contribution penalty.)
+(Note: If you invest in both a Roth 401(k) and a traditional 401(k), the total amount of money you can contribute to both plans can't exceed the annual maximum for your age.
+If you do exceed it, the IRS might hit you with a 6% excessive-contribution penalty).

 Advice for maximizing your Roth 401(k) account: